 With respect to cycling-specific strength, triathletes need to focus on exercises that emphasize both pure strength (high weight and low reps) and endurance strength (lower weight and higher reps).
 Although cycling training for triathletes is endurance-based in nature, developing pure strength has been shown to improve overall performance.
 Including both pure and endurance strength training in a training regime requires a periodized plan with emphasis on pure strength during base and build phases, and transitioning to endurance strength training through the pre-race and competition phase of training.

-, cycling strength training requires a focus on leg and hip strength, as well as emphasis on a strong core to anchor and transfer your power into each pedal stroke.
+Also, since a majority of your pedaling power comes from lower extremities, cycling strength training requires a focus on leg and hip strength, as well as emphasis on a strong core to anchor and transfer your power into each pedal stroke.
 Exercise choice should also include some single-leg or single-sided options, and target muscles used in training and racing.

 The 6 Commandments of Strength Training

 - Strength train on easy triathlon training days.